-- 22. The College will not require the submission of references at the initial application stage, and references will only be requested for those candidates who are shortlisted for interview.
-However, candidates may wish to inform their referees in advance that references for shortlisted candidates will be taken up during the period 12-17 June 2024. - 23.
-The closing date for applications is 12pm noon (BST) on Friday 31 May 2024.
+- 22. References will only be sought for candidates who have been shortlisted for interview.
+There is no requirement, therefore, for referees to submit their references during the initial application stage. - 23.
+The closing date for applications, and the last date for receipt of references direct from referees, is 12pm noon (BST) on Thursday 8 May 2025.
 It is the responsibility of each applicant to ensure that their application arrives before the deadline. - 24.
-It is anticipated that interviews will be held in Oxford on Thursday 20 June 2024.
+It is anticipated that interviews will be held in Oxford on the morning of Wednesday 21 May 2025.